The Fall of Crozer Health

 Dr. Matthew L. Ramsey is an orthopaedic surgeon subspecializing in shoulder and elbow surgery.
 Dr. Ramsey has held multiple leadership positions during his career as a board member, chief of service, Vice Chairman of the Department of Orthopaedic Surgery, and in subspecialty organizations and journals.
 He is committed to two ideals in reconstructive surgery of the shoulder and elbow: physician excellence and a holistic approach to patient care.
 He is passionate about preserving physician autonomy and physician leadership in healthcare.

-PRODUCER
+PODCAST PRODUCER

 Jill Ruby